Waseda University as a workplace for economists

 - Salary: not bad.
 Your annual base salary depends only on your age .
 My total before-tax salary exceeded 100k USD (assuming that 1 USD = 100 JPY) before I turned 40.
 The pay is about 10-20% higher than national universities.

 - Seminars: the school has several seminar series, some of which are done in English.
+You can see Waseda Institute of Political Economy website for English-speaking seminars.

 - Student quality: pretty good.
 Most students are polite.
 Many of them are well-motivated.
 And some of them are quite impressive.
 Sometimes undergraduate students outperform graduate students in graduate courses.